Many of us are not able to join family far from home for a Passover Seder.

 Click here for the UJA list of Seders in the NYC five boroughs and nearby, and make your reservation soonest, before spaces are gone.

-If you are an interfaith family, the website Interfaith Family is an excellent resource for advice on how to handle interfaith holidays, including Passover, which overlaps with Good Friday and Easter again this year.
+If you are an interfaith family, the website Interfaith Family is an excellent resource for advice on how to handle interfaith holidays.

 The 92nd St. Y also has a special intergenerational family seder on Saturday, April 20th, at 4:30pm, with singing, dancing, interactive storytelling, Dayeinu conga lines, and more, ed by Rebecca Schoffer, Director of Jewish Family Engagement and Shababa.

 That includes Passover. which often overlaps with Good Friday and Easter, because the Last Supper was the first Passover Seder.